A high-ranking university

 Moreover, we give students the opportunity to take part in an extensive range of international mobility programmes, thanks to the diverse exchange agreements we maintain with higher education institutions in over 80 countries.

-The UGR is internationally renowned for its excellence in diverse research fields, such as ICT (world top 30), health sciences, mathematics, cultural heritage, psychology, and linguistics, among others.
+The UGR is internationally renowned for its excellence in diverse research fields, such as ICT (global top 50), health sciences, mathematics, cultural heritage, psychology, and linguistics, among others.
 Its 500+ research groups work in all areas of scientific knowledge, collaborating closely with other national and international leaders, as well as key industries.

-In 2018, the UGR set a new record, with 34 academic subjects taught at our institution featuring in the Shanghai Academic Ranking of World Universities.
-Particularly noteworthy are the University’s achievements in the subjects of Library & Information Sciences (ranked 28th worldwide); Food Science & Technology (38th worldwide); Computer Science & Engineering (global top 76-100); Mathematics (global top 76-100) and Oceanography (global top 76-100).
+In 2019, the UGR set a new record, with 35 academic subjects taught at our institution featuring in the Shanghai Academic Ranking of World Universities.
+Particularly noteworthy are the University’s achievements in the subjects of Library & Information Sciences (ranked 36th worldwide); Food Science & Technology (37th worldwide); Mining and Mineral Engineering (47th worldwide), Computer Science & Engineering (global top 76-100); and Mathematics (global top 76-100).

 Professional development and career prospects